 Tennessee, like many other states, is an “at-will” employment state, meaning that employers can fire employees at any time, for no reason, and without advanced notice.
 However, this “at-will” rule is not absolute.

-An employer cannot terminate an employee based on discriminatory factors or in retaliation if you, for example, lodged a complaint against your employer for wrongdoing.
-Further, if an employee entered into an employment contract with the employer, then that employee is not at-will.
+An employer cannot terminate an employee based on discriminatory factors or in retaliation if, for example, an employee lodged a complaint against an employer for wrongdoing.
+Alternatively, if an employee entered into an employment contract with the employer, then that employee is not at will.
 In the case of termination, the employer must abide by the terms of the employment contract, or else the employee may have a legitimate claim against the employer.

-The Tennessee Plan Closings and Reduction in Operations Act is similar to the WARN Act, some key differences exist.
-For example, Tennessee’s law applies to employers employing at least 50 to 99 employees, any relocation of workers more than 50 miles from their original workplace, workplace modernization resulting in the displacement of employees, full or partial closings, and any other management decisions that reduces a workforce by at least 50 employees over a three-month period.
+The Tennessee Plan Closings and Reduction in Operations Act is similar to the WARN Act, but some key differences exist.
+For example, Tennessee’s law applies to employers employing at least 50 to 99 employees that lay off 50 employees or more over three months.

 Tennessee Required Postings & Notifications